cloudysky1/Diamond-Price-Prediction/README.md

 # 💎 Diamond Price Prediction

-This project predicts the price of diamonds based on features like carat, cut, color, clarity, etc.
+This project predicts the price of diamonds based on features like **carat, cut, color, clarity, depth, table, and dimensions (x, y, z)**.
+The model learns patterns from historical diamond data and provides real-time predictions through an interactive web app.

 ## 🚀 Live Demo
 👉 [Try the App Here](https://cloudysky1-diamondpriceprediction2-app-ycrm3s.streamlit.app/)